-I have to own up to something.
-There are times when I’m one of the biggest prima donna’s in the world.
-I don’t mean Italian opera singer (or necessarily any Italian or singer for that manner, but it was the first definition in the dictionary) that has to be the center of it all.
+I have to own up to something; there are times when feel like I’m one of the biggest prima donna’s in the world.
+I don’t mean an opera singer (or necessarily any Italian or singer for that manner, but it was the first definition in the dictionary) that has to be the center of it all.
 I actually don’t even mean having to be the center of it all.
 I mean the second definition from Merriam-Webster: “a vain or undisciplined person who finds it difficult to work under direction or as part of a team“.
 That’s a shame, but also a necessity; let’s talk about it.

-Back in December I was asked if I could provide some content for a site whose focus is the same as my main income occupation; not giving any details.
-Because I knew the guy, I said that I would set up a one month contract at a reduced rate so he could get an idea of the types of things I would write, and if he and his new company found them acceptable then we would negotiate a new contract based on my writing rates.
+Some years ago I was asked if I could provide some content for a site on a topic I knew well.
+Because I knew the guy, since I’d written for him previously, I said I’d agree to a one month contract at a reduced rate so he could get an idea of the types of things I would write, and if he and his new company found them acceptable then we would negotiate a new contract based on my writing rates.

-After 3 weeks I contacted the guy & asked if he’d received the articles, and then asked about being paid.
-He wrote saying he did receive the articles, nothing else, and said I had to send an invoice to get paid.
-I had never had to send an invoice to my friend before but this is kind of a newer business and I guess that’s how they run things.
-Still, I was irked that I hadn’t been told this beforehand; it’s not in the contract after all.
+After 3 weeks I contacted the guy and asked if he’d received the articles, and then asked about being paid.
+He wrote saying he’d received the articles, nothing else, and said I had to send an invoice to get paid.
+I’d never had to send an invoice to my friend before, but this is kind of a newer business and I figured maybe that’s how they ran things.
+I was irked that I hadn’t been told this beforehand; it’s wasn’t in the contract… that I created!

 I immediately sent the invoice and then I waited… and waited… and waited… Nothing.
-I did finally hear from my friend who apologized that the company hadn’t paid me and that he’d just heard about it, and he said the check would immediately be coming, out of his private account yet; that’s just not right, but I appreciated his looking out for me.
+I finally heard from my friend, who apologized that the company hadn’t paid me and that he’d just heard about it.
+He said the check would immediately be coming, out of his private account; that’s not right, unprofessional of his client, but I appreciated his looking out for me.

 Then came an email from this guy basically saying they wanted more articles, and that was that.
 Nothing about the previous articles, nothing about how many, and I didn’t like it one bit.
-I didn’t like it because I don’t see someone asking for more articles as telling me whether what I’d given them before was good, bad, or what they wanted.
-As someone who went above and beyond, I thought I deserved to at least have that acknowledged; come on, at least a thank you for what I’d done before right?
+I didn’t like it because I don’t see someone asking for more articles after not telling me whether what I’d given them was good, bad, or what they wanted.
+As someone who went above and beyond, I thought I deserved to at least have that acknowledged; come on, at least a thank you for what I’d done before, right?

 That part, the acknowledgment part, makes me a prima donna.
 In a way, writers aren’t supposed to care what people think about what they write.
 However, business people are supposed to care, and maybe that’s where things fell apart.
-So many people in business, especially those in leadership positions, don’t believe that they ever have to give praise to anyone.
-They feel that people go to work and if nothing’s ever said to them and they get paid, that should be enough.
+Too many people in business, especially those in leadership positions, don’t believe that they ever have to give praise to anyone.
+They feel that people show up for work and if nothing’s ever said to them and they get paid, that should be enough.
 They have no problems telling people what they did wrong, but telling people that they do good… nada.

 I’m not that guy.
-Y’all know I also do leadership and motivational training, and when I wrote this article on my business blog last year titled Why Positive Motivation Is Needed, I wrote this line: “Daily encouragement can make people feel good and make them want to work for you as hard as they can.”
-Who here doesn’t believe that if you heard that on a consistent basis, especially if it was true, that you wouldn’t feel good and work harder?
+Y’all know I also do leadership and motivational training, and when I wrote this article on my business blog years ago titled Why Positive Motivation Is Needed, I wrote this line: “Daily encouragement can make people feel good and makes them want to work for you as hard as they can.”
+Who here doesn’t believe that if you received positive encouragement on a consistent basis, especially if it was true, that you wouldn’t feel good and work harder?

 Who else is willing to own up to their inner prima donna?
 Come on, you know it’s true. 😉